From Sonic Retro

-Blue Sphere is the resulting game created by inserting Sonic the Hedgehog into Sonic & Knuckles.
+Blue Sphere (ブルースフィア) is the resulting game created by inserting Sonic the Hedgehog or any other incompatible game into Sonic & Knuckles via Lock-On Technology.
 It is a compilation of randomly-generated "Special Stages" seen in Sonic the Hedgehog 3 and Sonic & Knuckles.

 Blue Sphere only activates if the player presses , , and simultaneously on launch.
 From here, pressing , , or will switch characters between Sonic and Knuckles; the player cannot play as Tails, either by himself or by following Sonic.

 A single Blue Sphere stage can be created by locking on Sonic & Knuckles to any Sega Mega Drive game.
-The stage layout is produced randomly from information in the inserted cartridge's ROM header, along with the stage's 'code' for use in the full Blue Sphere game.
+The stage layout is produced randomly from information in the inserted cartridge's ROM header, along with the stage's 'code' for use in the full Blue Sphere game which is displayed by clearing the stage with a Perfect.
+To give some sort of visual clue that the game is not fully compatible, the characters on the title screen have a blue tint and do not animate.
 Only by locking the original Sonic the Hedgehog (REV00 or REV01) or Sonic Classics (on real hardware only) can one play through all the stages.

 If a game is locked on which brings the total file size to more than 4MB (for example, Super Street Fighter II), the vanilla Sonic & Knuckles game start up.
 This is because when locked-on to a ROM larger than 2MB, Sonic & Knuckles maps the last 2MB of the locked-on ROM rather than the first 2MB, so when Sonic & Knuckles tries to read the locked-on header, it actually reads from the second half of the ROM, finds no header, and loads Sonic & Knuckles normally.
 An exception to this is Sonic Classics, which happens (or was designed?) to put Sonic the Hedgehog at the 2MB mark.
 This is a quirk in the Sonic & Knuckles cartridge's mapper, which is not reproduced in emulators.